9 Hacks To Alleviate Infant and Toddler Teething Pain

 Cold fruit, especially apples are a great teething resource, but according to Pediatric Dentistry, “Eating apples can help cleanse and clean teeth, and fight bad breath.”
-I remember when Lennox was getting his first molars, brushing his teeth became a battle; therefore, I would try to offer him apples as much as I could throughout the day, and at night try to brush his teeth as best as I could.
+I remember when Lennox was getting his first molars, brushing his teeth became a battle; therefore, I would try to offer him apples as much as I could throughout the day, and at night try to brush his teeth as best as`

 6. Pacifier Icepop

 Lennox always took to Advent Soothie pacifiers.
 I used to place water in the nipple of the pacifier and freeze it.
 Make sure you monitor your baby while he is using this teething method.
 You don’t want him to get the ice cube in his mouth once it has started to melt.

 7. Homemade juice popsicles